 Ecotourism features

 The island of Sardinia offers an abundance of ecotourism adventures.
 You can visit the Gennargentu National Park, home to golden eagles, wild horses and mouflons.
 If you prefer underwater activities, the Arcipelago di La Maddalena National Park is a great place to start.
-This geo-marine national park was established in April 1994 and is perfect for dolphin spotting and eco-friendly sailing.
+This geo-marine national park was Best Places To Visit In Sardinia and is perfect for dolphin spotting and eco-friendly sailing.

 Sustainable tourism in Sardinia generally involves minimizing environmental impact, eliminating plastic use and promoting eco-conscious accommodations.